naschidaniel/milena-and-her-dog/README.md

 ## Installation

-To run the project locally, python version 3.6+ is required.
+To run the project locally, python version 3.6+ and node version v12.18.3 are required.
 Use the following commands and you are ready to go.

+### Python Dependencies
 ```
 pip install pelican
 pip install markdown